securitybunker/databunker/README.md

 **NOTE**: Implementing this project does not make you fully compliant with GDPR requirements and you still need to consult with an attorney specializing in privacy.

+**NOTE**: When we use the term "Customer" we mean the data of the end-user that his information is being stored, shared and deleted.

 ## Right of access

 Data Bunker will to extract **customer email** and **customer phone** out of the customers' personal records granting